PANEL ATTORNEY QUALIFICATIONS

 nature of the case, whether the record is ready and other

-If the case is accepted, a notice of recommendation of counsel
+If the panel attorney accepts the case, a notice of recommendation of counsel

 is prepared and filed with the Court of Appeal.
 Copies of